Question

 Answer

-You can get an official answer on entry restrictions to any country by contacting the appropriate embassy or consulate, or visiting their web site.
-If you are calling by phone, it is best not to give your name or say you are HIV-positive.
+If you are calling by phone, it is best not to give your name or say you are HIV positive.

-It can sometimes help to travel with a letter from your doctor, saying you are receiving medical care in the UK (not mentioning HIV), but that you are fit to travel.
+It can sometimes help to travel with a letter from your doctor.
+This can say you are receiving medical care in the UK but not mentioning HIV.
+The letter should say that you are fit to travel.
 This might help if you are unlucky and get stopped by a customs officer.

-Some people decide on principle never to visit any country that has unfair entry criteria (including the US when those restrictions were still in place).
-Others decide they won’t let HIV stop them from doing everything they want in life, and decide that the relatively low risk of being questioned about meds is an acceptable risk to see other parts of the world (including the US).
+Others decide they won’t let HIV stop them from doing everything they want in life.
+They decide that the relatively low risk of being questioned about meds is something they balance with the chance to travel and see the world.

-Even before this though, in practice, many thousands of HIV positive people probably visited these countries each year as tourists, travelling with their meds, without any problems.
+Even before these changes though, many people still visited these countries.
+They travelled with their meds, and were lucky, without any problems.

 Hello – I lived in Malaysia for 2 years with HIV.
 No trouble at all – Just contact Martin at KLASS (Kuala Lumpur AIDS support services) I got a letter from the Government saying it’s OK to ship in my Meds.
 Plus, Dr YAP at RED Clinic has all current meds and can take blood tests without government interference.
 You’ll love Malaysia!
 Great County, lovely people, Lots of excitement with new government